 Build the Bottom Frame

-Build Frame of Chicken Coop
+Build the Frame

-Roosts can be made out of recycled and repurposed materials (as can the entire coop, of course).
+Roosts can be made out of recycled and repurposed materials.
 Twigs and branches work especially well, as do old ladders.
-For portable chicken coops, though, make sure that the roosts are fastened to the frame of the tractor securely.Continue to 5 of 9 below.
+For portable chicken coops, though, make sure that the roosts are fastened to the frame securely.

 Build Nest Boxes

-Aim for one nest box or one square foot of community nest space per 4-5 hens.
-Nest boxes should be at least two feet off the ground.Continue to 6 of 9 below.
+Aim for one nest box, or 1-square-foot of community nest space, for every four or five hens.
+Nest boxes should be at least 2 feet off the ground.
+They will be lined with straw.

 Build a Roof

-Ensure enough clearance for your terrain -- bigger wheels for bumpy, uneven ground, and smaller ones for level, short-cut grass.
+Wheels are a key part of any movable chicken coop unless the coop is so small that it can be dragged along the ground or lifted and carried.
+Make sure your wheel is large enough to ensure good clearance on your terrain—use bigger wheels for bumpy, uneven ground and smaller ones for level, short-cut grass.
 Wheels that are too big will allow birds to slip out from under the bottom frame as you move.